-Under the New York State Hate Crimes Prevention Act of 2000, a bias-related crime is committed when a person commits a specified offense1 such as murder, assault, kidnapping, arson, vandalism, or other crimes against an individual because of his or her race, color, national origin, ancestry, gender, age, disability, religion or religious practice, or sexual orientation.
-The new law helps reinforce the message that hate crimes will not be tolerated.
+Under the New York State Hate Crimes Prevention Act of 2000, a bias-related crime is committed when a person commits a specified offense such as murder, assault, kidnapping, arson, vandalism, or other crimes against an individual because of his or her race, color, national origin, ancestry, gender, age, disability, religion or religious practice, or sexual orientation.
+The New York State Law helps reinforce the message that hate crimes will not be tolerated.
 This law also helps ensure that college students are informed about bias crimes and RIT policies and procedures to address these offenses.

 Each year, RIT community members are advised about security policies and procedures in RIT's Safety and Security Report.
 Included in the report is information on how to report a crime, available safety awareness programs, RIT drug and alcohol polices, and reported campus crime statistics.
-Reported offenses are also published weekly in Reporter magazine and Crime Alerts are distributed regularly throughout campus when serious offenses are reported.
+Reported offenses are also published on the Public Safety Daily Crime Log and Crime Alerts are distributed regularly throughout campus when serious offenses are reported.
 The Safety and Security report is available on Public Safety's website.

-1: Specified offenses are listed in the NYS Penal Law; section 485.05 Hate Crimes
+Specified offenses are listed in the NYS Penal Law; Section 485.05, Hate Crimes.

 Report all Bias Related Offenses to Public Safety at 585-475-3333 or Text 585-205-3333.